dwarvesf/brainery/consulting/wala/sp-group.md

   - partnership
   - wala
   - summit
+title: "SP Group WALA: Insights on digital transformation and partnership in energy sector"
-title: "Dwarves x SP Group WALA"
+short_title: SP Group
 date: 2024-06-05
 description: We’ve always wanted to visit SP Group, one of our partners, but the pandemic made it impossible until now.
 This year, the opportunity finally came when we decided to attend Echelon X in Singapore.
 authors:
-  - nikki
+  - nikkingtr
   - innno_
   - huytq
 ---